ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/map-indexes.dotnet.markdown

 ### Example II

-Imagine a seed company that needs to categorize their customers by latitude-based growing zones.
+Imagine a seed company that needs to categorize its customers by latitude-based growing zones.

 They can create a different index for each zone and filter their customers in the index with
 `where (company.Address.Location.Latitude > 20 && company.Address.Location.Latitude < 50)` .